gitlabhq/gitlabhq/doc/development/frontend.md

 1. Create a directory for the specific page(s), e.g. `graphs/`.
 1. In that directory, create a `namespace_bundle.js` file, e.g. `graphs_bundle.js`.
+1. In `graphs_bundle.js` add the line `//= require_tree .`, this adds all other files in the directory to the bundle.
+1. Add any necessary libraries to `app/assets/javascripts/lib/`, all files directly descendant from this directory will be precompiled as separate assets.
+In this case, `chart.js` would be added.
 1. Add the new "bundle" file to the list of precompiled assets in `config/application.rb`.
   - For example: `config.assets.precompile << "graphs/graphs_bundle.js"`.
-1. Add any necessary libraries to `app/assets/javascripts/lib/`, all files directly descendant from this directory will be precompiled as separate assets.
-In this case, `chart.js` would be added.
+1. Move code reliant on these libraries into the `graphs` directory.
 1. In the relevant views, add the scripts to the page with the following:

 ```haml